futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

   * manage user databases and tables such as create, insert, update, delete, and truncate.
   * provide catalog APIs to external clients such as SQL executors
   * cache schemas locally to avoid fetching them from remote
 * Index Manager is logical part of the Catalog manager.
-We separate it out only to emphysize its functionality.
+We separate it out only to emphasize its functionality.
   * create, save, update, and delete secondary indexes to K2 storage layer.
   * Provide APIs for the Catalog RPC service to manage indexes
 * Collection manager to maintain the information of table partition to K2 storage node mapping.
 For example, if a SQL executor updates a table